-The determination of ferulic acid using UV spectroscopy was made easy, accurate, and affordable.
-The measurement of ferulic acid in commercial formulations and its dissolution study can be done effectively using the aforementioned method to ensure the quality of product and to study the dissolution profile of the ferulic acid in tablet dosage form.
-The mentioned developed and validated method can be effectively employed to estimate the ferulic acid content and in vitro release in marketed formulation.
+CONCLUSION: The determination of ferulic acid using UV-Visible spectroscopy was made easy, accurate, and affordable.
+The measurement of ferulic acid in commercial formulations and its dissolution study can be done effectively using the aforementioned UV-Visible method to ensure the quality of product and to study the dissolution profile of the ferulic acid in tablet dosage form.
+The developed UV-Visible technique can be effectively employed to estimate the ferulic acid content and its in vitro release in marketed formulation.